Billionaire Profile

 In-Depth Profile

-Charles Bronfman was born in Montreal, Quebec, Canada, on June 27, 1931.
-He is the son of Samuel Bronfman and Saidye Rosner Bronfman and a member of the Bronfman family, which established a significant financial empire through the liquor business.
-Charles was educated at Selwyn House School in Montreal, Trinity College School in Port Hope, Ontario, and McGill University.
+Charles Rosner Bronfman was born in Montreal, Quebec, Canada, on June 27, 1931.
+He is the son of Samuel Bronfman and Saidye Rosner Bronfman.
+Charles comes from a Jewish family with deep roots in Canada.
+He was educated at Selwyn House School in Montreal, Trinity College School in Port Hope, Ontario, and McGill University.

 Rise to Success